Avalanche Skills Training 1 (AST 1) - Whistler

 Snowboarders: For this course we require that all snowboarders use a splitboard.
 We do not allow people to use snowshoes for this course.

-Lift Ticket: A lift ticket is required for day 2 of this course.
-If you already have a Season Pass, Edge Card or Epic Pass you do not require a ticket.
-Otherwise you can purchase a backcountry ticket for $59.00+tax at checkout.**All Courses subject to a minimum number of participants.
+Lift Ticket *Day 2 only: If you do NOT currently possess a valid Whistler Blackcomb lift ticket (Seasons Pass, Spirit Pass, Edge Card, Epic Pass, etc.), you may buy a Lift Ticket through our office at checkout.**All Courses subject to a minimum number of participants.
 48 hour notice will be given if the minimum number has not been reached.

 Day 1: Classroom portion - 9:00am - 5:00pm